micro-os-plus/web-jekyll/pages/develop/stm32cubemx.md

 ## Overview

 [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html)
-is a graphical tool provided by ST Microelectornics, that allows a very easy configuration of STM32 microcontrollers, as well as the generation of the corresponding initialization C code for the Arm® Cortex-M.
+is a graphical tool provided by ST Microelectronics, that allows a very easy configuration of STM32 microcontrollers, as well as the generation of the corresponding initialization C code for the Arm® Cortex-M.